ibm-js/deliteful/docs/ScrollableContainer.md

 By default, the scrolling capabilities are added to the widget's root node (that is, the widget itself).
 A sublcass of `deliteful/ScrollableContainer` can chose the node thanks to the property `scrollableNode`.
-This property must be set by the subclass at latest in its `buildRendering()` method.
+This property must be set by the subclass at latest in its `render()` method.

 ### Scroll Direction